ruotianluo/SPICE/README.md

     See README file for additional information and input format details

-The input.json file should contain of an array of json objects, each representing a single caption and containing `image_id`, `test` and `refs` fields.
+The input.json file should contain of an array of json objects, each representing a single caption and containing `image_id`, `tests` and `refs` fields.
 See `example_input.json`

 It is recommended to provide a path to an empty directory in the `-cache` argument as it makes repeated evaluations much faster.